alexberndt/sadg-controller/README.md

 ### Maintainers

 - [Alex Berndt](https://github.com/alexberndt)

-### Contributors

-... are welcome at any time and will be listed here.

 - [Niels van Duijkeren](https://github.com/nielsvd)

 ### 3rd Party Licenses

-This repository contains a submodule for the library [libMultiRobotPlanning](https://github.com/whoenig/libMultiRobotPlanning), which comes under the MIT license.
+Details about the 3rd party licenses can be found in [3rd-party-licenses.txt](./3rd-party-licenses.txt).
+In short, this repository contains a submodule for the library [libMultiRobotPlanning](https://github.com/whoenig/libMultiRobotPlanning), which comes under the MIT license.

 ### License